 Every day this month, find several valuable insights shared by your colleagues.
 Encourage them with comments and shares.
 We are no longer face-to-face, but we can still have a profound positive impact on each other.

 As a business owner, make it a high priority to use LinkedIn effectively to grow your professional brand.
-By extension, your business will flourish.
+As you clarify who you are and who you serve, your business will flourish.